 8. A washable sleeping bag liner– gives you peace of mind when sleeping in hostel sheets.
 Lightweight and can be washed

-Making friends in a hostel: tips and tricks
+Making friends when staying in a hostel

-Real talk, I literally met my now-husband in a hostel.
+Real talk, I literally met my now-husband while staying in a hostel.
 We were both roommates in a 6-bed dorm in Monteverde, Costa Rica.
 We bonded by doing a couple of hikes together in the city where we met, and we just kept traveling together for about a week, and well, the rest is history!

 We are obviously a rare case, but it’s actually very common for solo-travelers to bond while on the road.
 At the very least, you can find someone to grab a drink with, at best you meet a friend (or partner) for life!